 Is CDCES certification worth it financially?

-Yes.
+Yes, though for a different reason than most guides give.
 The credential is a prerequisite for most dedicated diabetes educator positions, so the comparison is less “certified vs. uncertified in the same role” and more “CDCES-required role vs. general nursing.”
-The salary premium for the specific CDCES role compared to a general staff RN role is documented at 8–12% in specialty surveys.
-Beyond the immediate pay differential, CDCES certification is the gateway to higher-earning positions in program leadership, industry, and advanced practice diabetes management.
+No measured national premium exists to quote here: CBDCE runs no compensation survey and BLS does not break nursing wages out by certification, so the specific percentages that circulate for the CDCES are estimates rather than findings.
+The verifiable case for it is access – CDCES certification is the gateway to higher-earning positions in program leadership, industry, and advanced practice diabetes management, and the $350 exam fee is recovered the first time it qualifies you for a role you could not otherwise hold.

 What is the highest-paying setting for a diabetes nurse educator?